-The quartet was brought in to sing in Lady and the Tramp, which also gave Ravenscroft the chance to voice Al the Alligator (a very small part, but a part all the same).
+The quartet was brought in to sing in Lady and the Tramp, which also gave Ravenscroft the chance to voice Al the Alligator.

-He gave his voice to the background of The Jungle Book, Cinderella, The Fox and the Hound, Sleeping Beauty, and my personal favorite, The Many Adventures of Winnie the Pooh (he’s the black honey pot in the Heffalump scene).
+He gave his voice to the backgrounds of The Jungle Book, Cinderella, The Fox and the Hound, Sleeping Beauty, and my personal favorite, The Many Adventures of Winnie the Pooh, where he voices the black honey pot in the Heffalump scene.

 Thurl Ravenscroft at Disney Parks

-And you’ll not only hear his voice singing Grim Grinning Ghosts in the ending graveyard scene of the ride, but you’ll see his bust in the graveyard scene—he’s the one knocked over.
+And you’ll not only hear his voice singing Grim Grinning Ghosts in the graveyard scene, but you’ll see his bust– he’s the one knocked over!

-Over in Frontierland you’ll find him hanging out with the bears in The Country Bear Jamboree, but Ravenscroft is literally hanging, as he is Buff the buffalo head, found on the wall of the theater.
+Over in Frontierland you’ll find him literally hanging out with the bears in The Country Bear Jamboree, as he is Buff the buffalo head, mounted on the wall of the theater.

-His voice can also be heard on Splash Mountain as one of the bullfrogs (which, I believe, is the bullfrog sitting on the rocking chair as your log goes up the first incline).
+His voice can also be heard on Splash Mountain as one of the bullfrogs.

-As if Ravenscroft didn’t have enough Disney magic in his voice, he had the unique opportunity to be one of the first voices ever heard by people visiting Disneyland, as he is the booming voice that welcomed all of the guests to Disneyland for the first time and officially opened Sleeping Beauty’s Castle.
+As if Ravenscroft didn’t have enough Disney magic in his voice, he had the unique opportunity to be one of the first voices ever heard by people visiting Disneyland, as his booming voice welcomed guests into Disneyland for the first time, and officially opened Sleeping Beauty’s Castle.

 Once you hear Ravenscroft’s voice it’s easy to pick out and impossible to forget.

-While I have only covered the surface of Thurl Ravenscroft’s career because he certainly did plenty more for Disney, his work will never be forgotten, as he was named a Disney Legend in 1995.
+While I have only covered the surface of Thurl Ravenscroft’s career because he certainly did plenty more for Disney, enough that he was named a Disney Legend in 1995.

-This day in Disney History marks his death, as Thurl Ravenscroft died on May 22, 2005.
+Thurl Ravenscroft passed on May 22, 2005.
 In his 91 years of life, he contributed an incredible amount of magic, bringing to life so many popular songs and characters that are part of Disney tradition.

 Next time you watch a Disney movie or visit a park, make sure to remember Thurl Ravenscroft and thank him for bringing a bit of magic into your day.